dalbay/Intro-to-Git/README.md

   Note: Make sure you checkout and work on the repository you just created (firstbranch).
   * Roll-back to previous version of a commit ---**$ git checkout [first 8 hexdig] [filename]**

-  (First, check your git log for the previous version *$ git log*, and copy the commit hash (the first 8 hexa digits)).
+  Note: First, check your log for the previous version *$ git log*, and copy the commit hash (the first 8 hexa digits).